 Lanolin is another ingredient that is generally recommended for eczema sufferers since it is derived from sheep’s wool and is a great natural emollient.

-However, like Urea, Lanolin is also known to cause allergic reactions in eczema sufferers, aggravating the flare-up rather than calming the itch.
+However, Lanolin is also known to cause allergic reactions in eczema sufferers, aggravating the flare-up rather than calming the itch.

 5) Cocamidopropyl Betaine